Source: iMore

 This isn't the easiest option available, but it is the one that gives you the most choices in where to store your photos.

-Click This PC in the sidebar.
+- Click This PC from the side bar menu.

-Double-click Internal Storage.
+- Select Internal Storage.

-- Double-click the DCIM folder.
+- Choose the DCIM folder.

 How to transfer photos from your iPhone to your PC over iCloud

 Of course, you might not want to bother with a wired connection.
 Maybe you want your photos to your PC over the cloud.
 Well, you can do that with iCloud Photo Library.
-Apple makes an iCloud app for PCs that allows you to set up features like iCloud Photo Library and iCloud Drive on Windows.
+Apple makes an iCloud app for PCs that allows you to set up features like iCloud Photo Library and iCloud Drive on Windows:

 How to set up and use iCloud Photo Library on a Windows PC